anjanaarao/anjanaarao/README.md

 ### About Me

 - Electronics and Communication Engineering Undergrad
-- Passionate about combining tech with and social impact
+- Passionate about combining tech with social impact

 ---